 Cost Is a Factor

 Cost is one piece of the puzzle but a very important piece.
-You don’t want to rely solely on how much the fulfillment services cost but you do want to make sure you can afford it.
+You don’t want to rely solely on how much the fulfillment services cost, but you do want to make sure you can afford them.
 If you find a 3PL company that offers everything you want and is available to work with you, see if they are willing to offer affordable service bundles or package deals in order to get the most for your money.

-Decide if a Fulfillment Partner is Right for You
+Decide if a Fulfillment Partner Is Right for You

 If you need a place to simply store your products and plan on handling the shipping aspect yourself, a warehouse setup might be best.
-On the other hand, if you are impressed with ecommerce fulfillment centers and want them to handle all aspects of order coverage including inventory management, a 3PL company is ideal.
+On the other hand, if you are impressed with ecommerce fulfillment centers and want them to handle all aspects of order coverage, including inventory management, a 3PL company is ideal.
 You can place the multiple selling duties into their capable hands and sit back, relax, and watch your ecommerce company orders be handled for you.
-If you want to hire an ecommerce fulfillment center, check out this article.
+If you want to hire a fulfillment center, check out this article.